inmanturbo/teams-app/README.md

         Will find the team database with an id of `1` and run migrations for it

 - All user account information is stored in the `landlord` database
+- To create a new landlor migration you may run  `php artisan make:migration {migration_name} --path=database/migrations/landlord
+- To run these migrations: `php artisan migrate --path=database/migrations/landlord --database=landlord`

 ## Installation